beeware/Python-Apple-support/USAGE.md

 // we now have a Python interpreter ready to be used
 ```

-After init Python, you could use Embed C API in Swift directly
+After init Python, you could use Embed C API in Swift directly.

 To integrate 3rd party python code and dependencies, you will need to make sure
 `PYTHONPATH` contains their paths; once this has been done, you can run